-If the assumptions (A1)-(A6) are not satisfied, the limiting distribution of $\tilde{T}_{\phi,n}^{(m)}$ may not be chi-square (cf. Ekstr\"om, 2013).
-Sometimes due to unboundedness of likelihood function likelihood ratio test can't be used but tests based on $\tilde{T}_{\phi,n}^{(m)}(\theta_0)$ still may be applicable, as illustrated in the following example.\\~\\ \textit{Example 2.} Consider a population with a distribution function,
+If assumptions (A1)-(A6) are not satisfied, then the limiting distribution of $\tilde{T}_{\phi,n}^{(m)}$ may not be chi-square (cf. Ekstr\"om 2013).
+Sometimes, due to unboundedness of the likelihood function, the LRT can not be used but tests based on $\tilde{T}_{\phi,n}^{(m)}(\theta_0)$ may be applicable, as illustrated in the next example.\\~\\ \textit{Example 2.} Consider a population with a distribution function,